The Perfume Accord: Definition, Composition, and the Great Olfactory Families

 Iconic Perfumes Built on Distinctive Accords

-Several cult fragrances owe their fame to a striking accord:
+Several cult fragrances owe their fame to a striking, instantly recognizable accord that defines their legacy:

-- Paris, Yves Saint Laurent: violet, rose, woods (Iso E Super)
+- Paris, Yves Saint Laurent: Violet, rose, and woody accord (Iso E Super)

-- Opium, Yves Saint Laurent: patchouli, clove, vanilla, benzoin
+- Opium, Yves Saint Laurent: Spicy oriental accord (patchouli, clove, vanilla, benzoin)